 Hassan Abdel Salam

 Hassan Abdel Salam is an Assistant Professor in the Department of Sociology and a Faculty Member in the Global Studies Institute.
 Before coming to the University of Minnesota, he was a postdoctoral fellow at Dartmouth College.
 After obtaining an LL.B. (common law), a B.C.L. (civil law), and an LL.M. degree in law, he felt “law” was meaningful and more accurately understood when it was conceptualized within a larger social field of interacting individuals.
 Turning to sociology, he pursued a Ph.D. at New York University.
-Currently, he seeks to understand how cultural change and social influence take place in order to understand the ways in which Islamic law and human rights interact.
+Currently, he seeks to understand how cultural change and social influence take place in order to explore the ways in which Islamic law and human rights interact.
 In particular, he is interested in the ways in which tradition may be recruited to – perhaps paradoxically – advance change.
 While scholars speak of “invented traditions”– a tradition that is not from the past but invented as though it were - he has been trying to understand a different idea – the “traditional novelty.”
 The traditional novelty is an actual tradition that expands in meaning and incorporates new ideas, even as its identity as a “tradition” is not disrupted.

 Abdel Salam’s research seeks to understand the interactions between Islamic law and human rights.
 While media depictions and scholarship often present Islamic law and human rights as mutually exclusive – perhaps even antagonistic – he shows that Islamic law and human rights are in dialogue.
 Abdel Salam has been working on a project documenting the ways in which orthodox jurists – who are unwaveringly committed to abiding to scriptural texts - are subtly influenced by human rights when delivering their decisions.
 In his working paper, “A Subtle Incorporation of Human Rights in Islamic Law”, he shows how even though Islamic jurists must adhere to the immutable texts of scripture, traditional novelties - which do not violate scripture - enable the entrance of human rights into Islamic law.